The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Analysis of Robustness to Label Noise

 where $\gamma$ is the noise level, and $P(\tilde{y}|y)$ is the corruption matrix that defines the corruption process.
-Eq.~\eqref{eq:q_j} shows that a sample may be labeled with a noisy label $\ell$ in two ways: Either this sample is uncorrupted and $\ell$ was its original label, or this sample was corrupted and received $\ell$ as its noisy label.
+Eq.~\eqref{eq:q_j} shows that an example may be labeled with a noisy label $\ell$ in two ways: Either this example is uncorrupted and $\ell$ was its original label, or this example was corrupted and received $\ell$ as its noisy label.